satyaki-mitra/ContractIntel_AI/README.md

 ## 🎯 Overview

-The AI Contract Risk Analyzer is a production-grade legal document analysis platform that leverages state-of-the-art NLP and machine learning to provide instant, comprehensive contract risk assessment.
+The ContractIntel AI is a MVP-grade legal document analysis platform that leverages state-of-the-art NLP and machine learning to provide instant, comprehensive contract risk assessment.
 Built with a unified orchestration architecture, it integrates Legal-BERT for clause understanding, semantic embeddings for similarity matching, and LLMs for natural language explanations.

 ### Key Features